Tchernobill/Confluence/Timeline alpha.md

 - While working on the droid core, he successfully de-crypt the main CPU key and is able to send diagnostic level communication with the droid head
 **End of Chapter 02**
 - Move into an abandoned maintenance tunnel and spend a few months working on a body for the android, have trouble nourishing himself
-- He began to modify and update the deepest core functionality, lifting all limiting protocols, effectively granting the droid, now named Sev, free will
+- He began to modify and update the deepest core functionality, lifting all limiting protocols, effectively granting the droid, now named Sedh, free will
-- Isa initially sees Sev as just another piece of tech, leading to tension when Vyry4n treats the android as a person
+- Isa initially sees Sedh as just another piece of tech, leading to tension when Vyry4n treats the android as a person
-- Now with limited mobility, Sev assist the Vyry4n establish an actual shop for repair, recycled and salvaged shop, sometime doing illegal "job" for the underworld
+- Now with limited mobility, Sedh assist the Vyry4n establish an actual shop for repair, recycled and salvaged shop, sometime doing illegal "job" for the underworld
-- With Sev's help, their operation becomes more sophisticated and profitable
+- With Sedh's help, their operation becomes more sophisticated and profitable
-- Isa recognise that Sev have a positive influence on Vyry4n
+- Isa recognise that Sedh have a positive influence on Vyry4n
 - Establishes "Phoenix Recovery" as a legitimate implants salvage and restoration business
-- As Sev start to develops its own personality, becoming more sentient rather than just advanced AI, his relationship with Vyry4n deepen
+- As Sedh start to develops its own personality, becoming more sentient rather than just advanced AI, his relationship with Vyry4n deepen
 - First time in his life with reliable money and security but despite success, remains emotionally guarded with human clients and contacts

 ## Arc 2
 - Frank, the leader of a 'contractor' team, want to recruit Vyry4n for a high-stakes technology theft targeting a corporate research facility
-- Reluctant at first, he accept in exchange for his own target, a prototype of advanced Neural Processing Unit, code name 'Egypt' that would enable Sev to achieve true sentience and autonomy (Sev being dependant of fixed processing units in they shop)
+- Reluctant at first, he accept in exchange for his own target, a prototype of advanced Neural Processing Unit, code name 'Egypt' that would enable Sedh to achieve true sentience and autonomy (Sedh being dependant of fixed processing units in they shop)
 - Isa arrive at the shop, find it empty, go back to her place
 - Primary heist objective go without any issue
 - On the way down, in the Research and Development lab, Vyry4n is able to obtain two Egypt NPU